How Long Does A Perm Last?

 Keep in mind that going in for a perm is not an “in and out” service.
 If you go in for a perm, you can expect to be in the salon for a few hours, depending on the length of your hair.
 When going to the stylist, bring pictures of what you want because you can decide how tight you want your curls to be.
 Make sure your stylist knows exactly what you want so you can leave the salon excited for your new do.

 As with any curls, it’s important to maintain your new look to avoid frizz and tangles.
-Here’s what you can do to make sure your new curls stay frizz-free.
+Here’s what you can do to help your perm last as long as possible.

 Straightening and blow drying your hair can not only create frizz and damage, but it can also loosen your curls.
 Make sure to use plenty of heat protectant so you don’t damage your gorgeous curls.
 If you need to blow dry your hair, try to wait until it’s mostly dry and use a diffuser to keep the curl without the frizz.